andreasabel/proposal-agda-tutorial/README.md

 *interactive programming*, by letting the types guide the construction of the program.
 Dependently typed languages have existed for many years, but only recently have they become usable for practical programming.
-Now *you* can learn how to get the most out of dependent types.

 In this tutorial, you will learn how to write correct-by-construction programs in the dependently typed programming language Agda.
-Concretely, we will implement a verified typechecker and interpreter for a small C-like imperative language.
-We will explore several modern features of the Agda language that make this task more pleasant, such as dependent pattern matching, monads and do-notation, coinduction and copattern matching, and sized types.
+Concretely, we will together implement a verified typechecker and interpreter for a small C-like imperative language.
+Along the way, We will explore several modern features of the Agda language that make this task more pleasant, such as dependent pattern matching, monads and do-notation, coinduction and copattern matching, instance arguments, sized types, and the Haskell FFI.

 ## Biography
 (1 paragraph)